 Never done the Proms before?
 You're missing out.
-This eight-week festival of classical music — and plenty more besides — is in London from 19 July-14 September.
+This eight-week festival of live classical music — and plenty more besides — is in London from 15 July-10 September 2022.
 Here's what you need to know.

-The first Prom was in 1895, established by the conductor Henry Wood who wanted "to bring the best in classical music to the widest possible audience", (no sniffiness from the outset, then).
+The first Prom was in 1895, established by the conductor Henry Wood who wanted "to bring the best in classical music to the widest possible audience" (no sniffiness from the outset, then).
 Over the decades, it's burgeoned into an eight-week jamboree of concerts, workshops, talks and family events.
-This year, there are over 75 shows.
+This year, there are over 84 shows.

 Where do the Proms take place?

 The majority of the Proms' 84 concerts take place at the flagship venue, South Kensington's Royal Albert Hall.
 This dazzling bowl of Victorian splendour, holds an audience of over 5.5k.
 To paraphrase the Beatles, now you know how many folks it takes to fill the Albert Hall.

 Satellite venues include Cadogan Hall near Sloane Square and (new for 2022) Printworks London in Surrey Quays.
 Nearly all of the concerts are broadcast live on Radio 3, and many are shown on TV/BBC iPlayer too.

 What are the highlights of the 2022 Proms?

 That very much depends what you're into.
 There's a slew of peerless classical classics from the ilk of Haydn, Beethoven and Tchaikovsky — performed by some of the greatest living musicians and conductors (think Yuja Wang, the National Youth Orchestra of Great Britain, Christiane Karg, Kazuki Yamada and Robert Ames).
 These days it's not just traditional classical music that gets a look-in though.

 But here are some shows on the programme that've caught our attention: